 Under the Act, which commenced on 1 January 2021, large businesses and government enterprises (known as reporting entities) must submit payment times reports to the Payment Times Reporting Regulator (the regulator) every 6 months.
 This includes information on their standard payment terms, actual payment performance, and the use of supply chain financing arrangements.

 The regulator maintains these reports on the Payment Times Reports Register, which is available on the Payment Times Reports Scheme website.

-The review is initiated under section 57A of the Act.
-Under section 57B of the Act, the review must consider the:
+The review was initiated under section 57A of the Act.
+Under section 57B of the Act, the review had to consider the: